 TikTok isn’t just for lip-syncing teens anymore.
-Even before the recent shutdown, TikTok has been the fastest growing app in America, and brands are starting to take notice.
-We previously did a deep dive into high-level TikTok marketing strategy.
-Now let’s take a look at what brands are utilizing the platform to its fullest potential and launching the most popular viral campaigns.
+Even before the recent shutdown, TikTok was the fastest growing app in America, and brands are starting to take notice.
+We previously did a deep dive into high-level TikTok marketing strategy. and more recently we compiled a public database of all the brands we could find on TikTok.
+Now let’s take a look at some brands utilizing the platform to its fullest potential and launching the most popular viral campaigns.

 The popular Mexican chain has amassed over 350K followers, and also has one of the best bios on TikTok – “Less Tok, More Guac.”
 Chipotle first found success using encouraging users to partake in the #ChipotleLidFlip Challenge, seemingly originated by a Chipotle employee, and later imitated by over 100K trying to replicate the stunt.